Lucy Mentoring Program

 The program empowers women to set goals and work towards achieving them with the support of a mentor, preparing students for a successful career in engineering or technology.
 This mentoring opportunity is open to all women studying undergraduate degrees 2nd year and above or Masters by Coursework.

-An initiative of the NSW Government, Lucy Mentoring began in 2005 at UTS with 10 students and has been delivered every year by Women in Engineering and IT.
-The program is expected to attract 100 students in 2020.
+An initiative of the NSW Government, Lucy Mentoring began in 2010 at UTS with 12 students and has been delivered every year by Women in Engineering and IT.
+In 2020 the program paired 124 women with industry mentors.

 It's hard to be what you can't see.
 So when student Manjusha Pinni looked for a woman in STEMM to model her career on, she found much more than she expected.